 So recently, after reading about FreeBSD and researching online, I installed it again.
 I fired up a virtual machine, and it had some quirky errors, and things had changed a little in the 15 years since I had used it as a desktop.

 I quickly put it on real hardware.
-I have an i7 machine I use for running virtual servers and had an old SSD lying around, so I threw FreeBSD 12 (Stable) on it.
+I have an i7 machine I use for running virtual servers and had an old SSD lying around, so I threw FreeBSD 12 (RELEASE) on it.
 There was minimal tinkering involved, and it was up and running.
 As you might expect, older hardware is easier to set BSD up on.

 After experimenting with it, I put it on my brand new laptop.
 Some hardware wouldn’t work with it, specifically my wireless network card.
 So I ended up putting FreeBSD 13 (Current) on it.